Cornea Transplant Surgery in Nagercoil | What, Risks, Success Rate, & Costs

 The surgery is done one eye at a time and lasts for around 2 hours.
 You will be provided with complete instructions about precautions after the surgery.
 This includes taking eye drops to prevent infection and swelling and medicines to suppress immunity and prevent chances of corneal rejection.

 You must wear glasses or shields to protect your eyes from dust and injury.
 The doctor may also suggest lying on your back to ensure the replaced tissues stay in place.
-You must also stay away from heavy physical activities, including exercises.
-And don’t rub or press the eyes.
-You must not miss your regular checkups as well.
+It would help if you also avoided heavy physical activities, including intense exercises.
+Don’t rub or press the eyes.
+You must also not miss your regular checkups.

 How To Choose the Best Eye Hospital for Corneal Transplant Surgery?